WinVector/replyr/README.md

  #  5 5 7 0.7142857
 ```

-`replyr::let` is based on `gtools::strmacro` by Gregory R. Warnes, and the need for the final `()` to execute the returned function is left in because we have left `replyr::let` as a macro constructor as like `gtools::strmacro`.
+`replyr::let` is based on `gtools::strmacro` by Gregory R. Warnes, and the need for the final `()` to execute the returned function is left in because we have left `replyr::let` as a macro constructor as was the case with `gtools::strmacro`.

 `replyr::gapply`
 ----------------